Woven baskets and handmade art on display at Ubud Art Market, Bali

 Opening hours: Daily 5am-11pm

-8. Art Market Kumbasari, DENPASAR
+8. Art Market Kumbasari, Denpasar - Best for Souvenirs

 Canvases and art paintings on display in shop at Kumbasari Art Market, Bali